lootie/gridinterppy/README.md

-# multitaperpy
+# gridinterppy
-Wraps the Multitaper.jl package so as to work in python
+Wraps the LaplaceInterpolation.jl package so as to work in python

 # Installation